Book

 MORE SCENIC DRIVE RECOMMENDATIONS

 The first road designated as a Scenic Heritage Route in Michigan was the 18-mile segment of US-41 from Delaware to Copper Harbor.
-The trees, some as close as three feet from the pavement, form a complete canopy over most of the entire length of the Heritage Route.
+In 2005, it became known as the Copper Country Trail National Byway which highlights the triumphs and tragedies associated with copper mining.
+The trees on this section of US-41, some as close as three feet from the pavement, form a complete canopy over most of the entire length of the Heritage Route.
 A “must-see” on everyone’s fall color tour.
+This is the "Covered Road" not to be confused with "Covered Drive", listed below in Stanton Township.

 Tunnel of trees along US 41 near Copper Harbor